4 DAYS FROM $799

 The ancient city of Mainz was once the seat of the Holy Roman Empire.
 However, it's perhaps best known as the home of Johannes Gutenberg, the inventor of moveable type, who was ranked "The Man of the Millennium" in a book about the most influential people born between the 10th and 20th centuries.
 You'll set out on a walking tour that includes entrance to the fascinating Gutenberg Museum.
 In the afternoon, we embark for scenic cruising through the Upper Middle Rhine Valley — a UNESCO World Heritage Site — where vineyard-covered hillsides and hilltop castles appear around every bend.
 During our passage, you'll hear commentary from the ship’s bridge on the legend of Lorelei.
 Your onboard entertainment continues to be as varied as it is excellent: in addition to the jazz pianist playing in the lounge, you'll enjoy a performance by a solo saxophonist.

-A delightful walking tour of Old Town Koblenz and a wine tasting
+A delightful walking tour of Old Town Koblenz, a wine tasting and cruising UNESCO-listed Rhine Gorge

 Your next port of call is Koblenz, a more than 2,000-year-old city strategically set at the confluence of the Rhine and Moselle rivers.
 From the wedge-shaped headland where the waters meet, known as Deutsches Eck or "German Corner," a giant equestrian statue of Kaiser Wilhelm I overlooks the united rivers.
 You'll enjoy some special jazz features today: an insightful lecture on jazz as well as a performance by a Dixie jazz band.
-During your visit, you'll enjoy a walking tour of this scenic area.
+During your visit, you'll enjoy a walking tour of this scenic area and wine tasting in the morning.
 Back at the ship, savor some local vintages at an onboard wine tasting, before enjoying the scenery during a leisurely afternoon sail.
 This evening the ship will set off to arrive in Cologne.

 Biking Opportunity: Enjoy this scenic path along the iconic Rhine River, with terrific views of the Cologne Cathedral and Hohenzollern Bridge, during this easy 5-mile route.
 Click here for details